jpt13653903/ALCHA/Wiki/MarkDown/Classes.md

     class SomeModule{
         // Some members
     }
-    SomeModule()<region = "X44, Y145, W40, H5"> TheInstance;
+    SomeModule() <region = "X44, Y145, W40, H5"> theInstance;
 ```

 ## The `finally` function

-The `finally` method is called automatically at the end of parsing the source,
+The `finally` method is called automatically at the end of interpreting the
-so that the user does not need to.
-This is especially useful for classes that
+source, so that the user does not need to.
+This is especially useful for
-describe some or other internal structure that is built by the rest of the
+classes that describe some or other internal structure that is built by the
-modules in the circuit, such as modules that add themselves to the
+rest of the modules in the circuit, such as modules that add themselves to the
 I<sup>2</sup>C bus or add their registers to the global register
 infrastructure.
 Once all the code as been interpreted, all the `finally`
 functions are called.